DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-02-16-ucas-coronavirus-covid19-email.md

 ---
-title: Coronavirus (COVID-19) email
+title: UCAS coronavirus (COVID-19) email
-description: Communicating temporary changes to the decline by default and reject by default decision dates.
+description: Communicating temporary changes to the decline by default and reject by default decision dates
 date: 2019-02-16
 ---